Sudo-B-Set-Trippin/WebCamModuleControl/README.md

 # WebCamModuleControl
-Remove or Blacklist WebCam Module From Linux Kernel
+Remove or Blacklist WebCam Module From Arch Linux Kernel